Music of Cuba: Contradanza

-The Contradanza is a communal sequence dance, with the dance figures conforming to a set pattern.
+The contradanza is a communal sequence dance, with the dance figures conforming to a set pattern.
 The selection of figures for a particular dance was usually set by a master of ceremonies or dance leader.
 There were two parts of 16 bars each, danced in a line or square format.
 The tempo and style of the music was bright and fairly fast.

-The earliest Cuban creole composition of a Contradanza appeared published in Havana in 1803 and was named San Pascual bailón.
-This version shows for the first time the well known rhythm of "Tango" or "Habanera" which differentiates it from the European contradance.
+The earliest Cuban creole composition of a contradanza appeared published in Havana in 1803 and was named San Pascual bailón.
+This version shows for the first time the well-known rhythm of "tango" or "Habanera" which differentiates it from the European contradance.
 The Cubans developed a number of creolized version, such as the "paseo", "cadena", "sostenido" and "cedazo".
 This creolization is an early example of the influence of the African traditions in the Caribbean.
 Most of the musicians were black or mulatto (even early in the 19th century there were many freed slaves and mixed race persons living in Cuban towns).
 "The women of Havana have a furious taste for dancing; they spend entire nights elevated, agitated, crazy and pouring sweat until they fall spent."

-The contradanza supplanted the minuet as the most popular dance until from 1842 on, it gave way to the habanera, a quite different style.
+The contradanza supplanted the minuet as the most popular dance until 1842, when it gave way to the habanera, a quite different style.